Mediation and Arbitration Lawyers in Livingston, NJ

-If you believe you and your spouse are good candidates for this process as you dissolve your marriage, then Ziegler, Zemsky & Resnick is ready to speak with you.
+If you believe you and your spouse are good candidates for divorce mediation or arbitration as an alternative to court, then Ziegler, Zemsky & Resnick is ready to speak with you.
 Our experienced Livingston mediation attorneys are well-versed in both mediation and arbitration and the common pitfalls clients face as they navigate the negotiations these options require.

 We're ready to protect your best interests.
-Call us at (973) 878-4373 today to learn more about your mediation options.
+Contact us at (973) 878-4373 today to learn more about your mediation options.

 "Do I Need a Lawyer?"